 An aerial view looking east toward Bad Rock Canyon with the Plum Creek plywood plant in the immediate foreground, the Plum Creek sawmill right behind, and the town of Columbia Falls after that.
 The photo was likely taken in the 1960s.
 Note the inactive tepee burner next to the plywood plant and the two smaller tepee burners next to the sawmill with smoke coming out.
 No photographer, no date.
 Photo provided by the Northwest Montana Historical Society, Museum at Central School

 By the 1960s, Columbia Falls faced point and nonpoint air pollution sources – timber plants and the aluminum smelter on the one hand, and garbage burning and dusty streets on the other hand.
 Controlling air pollution was costly for industry, which needed to purchase expensive equipment and keep it maintained, and for government, which had to find a new way to handle garbage, monitor burning across the Flathead Valley and pay for paving streets.
+For photos and images related to this topic, visit the photo albums on the Facebook site "From Superstar To Superfund."

 The earliest monetary settlements for damages by fluoride pollution took place in Europe in the 19th century and involved superphosphate plants, but the science wasn’t clear for decades.
 A deadly mist that killed at least 60 people in Belgium in 1930 wasn’t attributed to fluoride until seven years later.
 The sometimes violent “guerre du fluor” in Switzerland brought international attention to fluoride pollution during the 1970s.
 Fluoride pollution did not respect international borders, as emissions from aluminum plants in New York crossed into Canada, impacting farms on Cornwall Island.